uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 The rest of this post will be dedicated to discussing other recent developments in the field of AI that I feel are worth highlighting.

 ### OpenAI Plugins
-OpenAI has begun moving to augment the functionality of GPT-4 by exploring its impressive ability to leverage novel tools with minimal training via ChatGPT [Plugins](https://platform.openai.com/docs/plugins/introduction).
+Somewhat as a follow up to my *GPT-4’s Stone Age* section, OpenAI has begun moving to augment the functionality of GPT-4 by exploring its impressive ability to leverage novel tools with minimal training via ChatGPT [Plugins](https://platform.openai.com/docs/plugins/introduction).

 <br>